R. C. Sherriff: Novelist

 A novelised version of Journey's End, co-written with Vernon Bartlett, was published in 1930.

 The Fortnight in September, Sherriff's first true novel of 1931, describes a Bognor holiday enjoyed by a lower-middle-class family from Dulwich.
 It was nominated by Kazuo Ishiguro as a book to 'inspire, uplift and offer escape' in a 2020 list compiled by The Guardian during the COVID-19 pandemic.
 He described it as "just about the most uplifting, life-affirming novel I can think of right now".

 Sherriff's 1936 novel Greengates is a realistic novel about a middle-aged couple, Tom and Edith Baldwin, moving from an established London suburb into the new suburbs of Metro-land.

 His 1939 novel, The Hopkins Manuscript is an H. G. Wells-influenced post-apocalyptic story about an earth devastated after a collision with the Moon.
 Its sober language and realistic depiction of an average man coming to terms with a ruined England is said to have been an influence on later science fiction authors such as John Wyndham and Brian Aldiss.

 Award nominations

-Sherriff was nominated along with Eric Maschwitz and Claudine West for an Academy award for writing an adapted screenplay for Goodbye, Mr. Chips which was released in 1939.
-His 1955 screenplays, The Dam Busters and The Night My Number Came Up were nominated for best British screenplay BAFTA awards.
+Sherriff was nominated along with Eric Maschwitz and Claudine West for an Academy Award for Best Adapted Screenplay for Goodbye, Mr. Chips which was released in 1939.
+His 1955 screenplays, The Dam Busters and The Night My Number Came Up, were nominated for best British screenplay BAFTA awards.